 Your Nest's Eco mode is great for setting temperature ranges.
 A key part of this feature is the Nest's ability to adjust the temperature based on whether it detects you at home or not.

-To access Eco mode for customized temperature ranges, go to Settings and select Eco.
-That should display the current “Heat to” and “Cool to” temperature settings.
-You can select each and make any and all adjustments.
+To create a custom temperature range in Eco mode, go to Settings and select Eco.
+The thermostat's display should list existing “Heat to” and “Cool to” temperature settings.
+You can select each and make your preferred changes.
 When complete, select Done.

 11. What to Do if a Nest Thermostat Is Not Compatible

-12. Can I Manually Control My Nest Thermostat?
+12. How Do I Manually Control My Nest Thermostat?

 Setting your thermostat to manual controls can be accomplished with the following steps: